-As celestial events go, a total lunar eclipse knows how to dazzle and the best news is, there’s one passing this way soon.
-Make sure you’re ready.
+As celestial events go, a total lunar eclipse knows how to dazzle.
+Just make sure you’re ready.

 A total lunar eclipse can only happen when there’s a full moon.
 It takes place when the entire moon passes through the earth’s shadow.
 Since the moon gets its light by reflecting the sun’s rays, during a total lunar eclipse, what you’re witnessing is the shadow of the earth on the surface of the moon.